rumpkernel/rumprun/README.md

 as a paravirtualized guest, and provides support for virtualization functions not available on the _hw_ platform.
 The Xen platform will work both against the `xl` tools and the Amazon EC2 cloud.
+The supported CPU architectures are x86_32 and x86_64.